 The 100 Worlds Project began with a singular idea – to create for the sake of creating.
 To play and have fun as a child would.
 As a Creative Director of a design firm, I use my creativity to benefit my clients.
 In the shifting tides of business climates and new paradigms, I felt the need to channel my creative energy into something that was pure.
 To challenge myself to be resourceful, to see everyday objects in a different way, and uncover new potential in objects and talents that were often overlooked.
 Read Less

-Globe 1 A 1950s aerospace caliper transformed into a globe armature in the hands of a talented metalsmith.
-The books on American Black History were the right color, and the right subject, to form the first globe in what was to turn into the 100 Worlds Project.
+An old micrometer transformed into a globe armature in the hands of a talented metalsmith.
+A book on American black history was the right color, and the right subject to form globe #1 of The 100 Worlds Project.
+Each globe has its own story.
+Each globe was photographed by a different photographer.